 The future belongs to those who learn more skills and combine them in creative ways.Robert Greene, Mastery

 As you transition to the fast-paced environment of lacrosse matches, you’ll encounter mere fractions of a second to make decisive choices.
 To navigate these split-second scenarios effectively, a comprehensive understanding of various maneuvers is imperative.
 Your ability to identify and apply the appropriate moves hinges on your familiarity with them.
 If you find yourself lacking confidence in executing specific techniques with your lacrosse stick, it’s likely that you’ll shy away from employing those tactics.
 This underscores the significance of cultivating confidence, fluidity, and a mastery of the fundamental skills.

 Level 1 Wall Ball Routine

 - Righty/Lefty – Just a normal throw-catch- cradle-throw to warm up both hands

-- Quick Stick – pass the ball off the wall, receive it and pass back quickly with no cradle
+- Quick Stick – Pass off the wall, receive it, and pass back quickly with no cradle

-- One hand cradle both sides – one hand on the stick catch, one cradle, throw
+- One hand cradle on both sides – One hand on the stick catch, one cradle, throw.

 - One hand quick stick – Quick stick with only one hand

 - BTB – Behind the back off the wall, catch anyway

 - Face dodge – Face dodge, then throw and catch and repeat